orchestracities/ngsi-timeseries-api/docs/manuals/user/index.md

 - Though not compulsory, it is highly recommended to include the `"metadata": ["dateCreated", "dateModified"]` part in the `notification` part of the subscription.
 This instructs Orion to include the modification time of the attributes in the notification.
-This timestamp will be used as the time index in the database.
-If this is somehow missing, QuantumLeap will use its current system time at which the notification arrived, which might not be exactly what you want.
+This timestamp will be used as the **time index** in the database if possible.
+See the *Time Index* section for more details.

 - You can create any valid NGSI subscription for your entities respecting the previous rules.